Today, I’m sharing my best tips and packing list ideas to make a long road trip with your dog easy and comfortable for both of you.

 To prepare for some summer adventures, I’ve been taking him on some drives around town.
 He loves it and unlike some dogs who get nervous, or even sick, on car rides, Vincent loves them.

 He prefers to sit in the passenger seat and look out the window until he gets bored and then he’ll move into the back seat and play with a toy that I’ve packed for the trip or take a nap.

 When it comes to passing time in the car, he knows how to handle himself but if traveling with your dog is new to you, you’ll want to follow a few of my tips.

 12 Tips to make a Long Road Trip with your Dog Easy

 - Visit a vet before your trip so your dog has a clean bill of health.
 Ask your vet for a copy of their vaccination records if you don’t have one, which will be needed if you plan to kennel your dog at all during your trip.

 - If your dog is not used to traveling, you can get them used to it by slowly introducing them to the vehicle.
 First, allow them to get in the car while it’s parked.
 Later, you can start the car and drive around the block.
 As your dog gets used to being in the car, you can increase your trips across town and on short day trips before finally taking a long road trip with your dog.
-If your dog does not adjust to riding in the vehicle well, it may be best to make other arrangements for your pet.
+If you’ve spent some time practicing and your dog does not adjust to riding in the vehicle well, it may be best to make other arrangements for your pet.

 - Make sure your dog is well exercised before entering the vehicle.
 They’ll be more apt to settle down and relax if they don’t have a ton of energy.